 I met Pasquale years ago at a Forrst meetup in Austin, TX.
-He rolled up to the event baring gifts by Johnny Cupcakes and was instantly swarmed by people.
+He rolled up to the event bearing gifts by Johnny Cupcakes and was instantly swarmed by people.
 My first impression was that he had a bold personality and, obviously, funky hair.
 Pasquale has unique and undeniable talent.
 His approach to design is a reflection of his personality, creating playful and enjoyable experiences.
-Aside from his work as a designer, he’s passionate about creating music.
+Aside from his work as a designer, he's passionate about creating music.

 Music has always been a large part of my life.
-Over the years I am constantly being drawn back to my passion of music and how it relates to technology.
+Over the years I am constantly being drawn back to my passion for music and how it relates to technology.
 A few months ago, I found myself testing a bunch of music creation applications during my commute to work and Keezy was the one that stuck out to me.

 How did you discover your passion?

 Pasquale: My passion in Visual Art & Animation came from my obsession with animated films.
 In awe, I used to watch them frame by frame, trying to understand how they were made.
 I used to watch all the documentaries about the big studios (Disney, Warner, HB) and was blown away to see grown up employees get to play with characters all day.
 I knew I wanted to live in that world, so I became an animator.